 There are two different looks in the Red Setter community.
-This was born as a result of early dogs being bred to confirmation, or breed standard, perfection.
+This was born as a result of early dogs being bred to conformation, or breed standard, perfection.
 Rather than for their fielding ability.
 Many Irish fanciers were saddened by this and began concentrating on their ability rather than looks.

 Those bred for conformation purposes will be close to the proportions set in the breed standard.
 This same process has happened for other breeds, like the Lab, which created bench and field versions.
 Dogs produced for hunting purposes tend to be much lighter and sleeker.
 If this is important to you, be sure to discuss it with your breeder.

 Coat & Colors

 The Irish Setter’s coat is his most recognizable and beautiful feature.
 It is moderate in length and flat and fine across his body.
 The hair on his head and forelegs are naturally short, and to the rear, it gets longer.
 The hair on his ears is feathered and silky, much like that of a Spaniels.
 And the fringe on his tail is moderately long and tapers.
 Ideally, the feathered hair should be as straight as possible, rather than waved or crimped.
 If you want to show your Irish, trim his coat to showcase his lean head and neck.